tecladocode/simple-flask-template-app/README.md

 It is used in our blog post, "How to add user logins to your Flask website".
 Read that for more info!

+There are a few branches in this repository that add different features:

+* [/feature/login]() adds login, signup, and logout functionality.
+* [/feature/login_next]() adds support for the `next` url after users log in.

 ## Installing

 You'll need `flask` to run this code sample.
 Install it like so: